-For the relationship between evaluation items and e valua ition criteria, see th ne attache d Sheet 2.
+For the relationship between evaluation items and e /alua tion of criteria, see tl ne attache d Sheet 2.

-For the relationship between evaluation items and class subjects, see the attached Sheet 3.
+\ For the relationship between evaluation items and class subjects, see the attached Sheet 3.

-For the curriculum map, see the attached Sheet 4.
+\ For the curriculum map, see the attached Sheet 4.